upavadi/tng-wp-login/README.md

      - Text for Forgot Your Password
      - Text for Lost Password email
 ------------------------
-**This is Beta version and I look forward to your feedback on any issues, especially if you are brave enought to test this on MB method of integrfation.**
+**Current release version 1.0.4.
+I look forward to your feedback on any issues.**